DevSpen/d.js-BDScript-Documentation/properties/messageProperties.md

 ## Message Properties
-All available properties for messages.
-For functions like [$getMessage](https://djs-bdscript.gitbook.io/docs/getmessage).
+All available properties for messages, for functions like [$getMessage](https://djs-bdscript.gitbook.io/docs/getmessage).

 - `attachment` - The message attachment URL.
 - `author` - The embed author text.